- Politics and Social Issues

-Photo: Official flyer for the 2015 Fall Harvest Festival in Pendleton SC created by Nancy Hellams, Pendleton Fall Festival Advertising Committee.
-The Fall Harvest Festival is sponsored by the Pendleton Leadership Foundation and the Town of Pendleton and Clemson Area Chamber of Commerce.
+Photo: Official flyer for the 2017 Fall Harvest Festival in Pendleton SC created by Nancy Hellams, Pendleton Fall Festival Advertising Committee.
+The Fall Harvest Festival is sponsored by the the Town of Pendleton and Clemson Area Chamber of Commerce.

 Give Everyone A Job To Do - The More People Involved - The More Success!